rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ### 4.6.4 Comparison of Approaches

-Each of the three aproaches, which we shall refer to as "straight-E/R", "object-oriented", and "nulls", respectively, have advantages and disadvantages.
-Here is alist of the principal issues:
+Each of the three approaches, which we shall refer to as "straight-E/R", "object-oriented", and "nulls", respectively, have advantages and disadvantages.
+Here is a list of the principal issues:

 1. It can be expensive to answer queries involving several relations, so we would prefer to find all the attributes we needed to answer a query in one relation.
 The nulls approach uses only one relation for all the attributes, so it has an advantage in this regard.
 2. We would like not to use too many relations.
 Here again ,the nulls method shines, since it requires only one relation.
 However, there is a difference between the other two methods, since in the straight-E/R approach, we use only one relation per entity set in the hierarchy.
 In the object-oriented approach, if we have a root and $n$ children, then there are $2^n$ different classes of entities, and we need that many relations.
-3. We would like to minimize space and avoid repreating information.
+3. We would like to minimize space and avoid repeating information.
 Since the object-oriented method uses only one tuple per entity, and that tuple has components for only those attributes that make sense for the entity, this approach offers the minimum possible space usage.
 The nulls approach also has only one tuple per entity, but these tuples are "long", i.e., they have components for all attributes, whether or not they are appropriate for a given entity.
 The straight-E/R method has several tuples for each entity, but only the key attributes are repeated.
 Thus, this method could use either more or less space than the nulls method.

 ## 4.7 Unified Modeling Language